WPYO: History

 On the station's final day as "Power", the station paid tribute to the run of "Power" and "Party" with an all-day live broadcast from 5:30 a.m. to midnight deemed "The Last Damn Show", where longtime listeners and former DJs dating back to the days of "Party" called in the station to give their personal station memories and give their own final farewell; in addition, the station would give a final run-through of their playlist, playing music through the day from each era of the station (from the dance music of "Party" to the hip-hop and pop music of "Power").
-At midnight on April 1, 2022, after the entire airstaff gave one final goodbye before playing "Raise The Roof" by Uncle Luke (the first song that played on the station when it launched as "Party”; this was immediately followed by a final station identification and the playing of a final bumper for "Party" and one for "Power", which would fade out on an echo effect, followed by a moment of silence), the station flipped to a temporary simulcast of former sister station WDBO.
-On April 29, 2022, SBS officially closed on their purchase of WPYO; around 9:00 a.m. that day, the station began stunting with a loop of songs featured in their new Spanish contemporary hits format, which debuted May 9 at 6:00 a.m. local time as "El Zol 95.3," with “El Incomprendido” by Farruko being the first song played.
+At midnight on April 1, after the entire airstaff gave one final goodbye before playing "Raise The Roof" by Uncle Luke (the first song that played on the station when it launched as "Party"; this was immediately followed by a final station identification and the playing of a final bumper for "Party" and one for "Power", which would fade out on an echo effect, followed by a moment of silence), the station flipped to a temporary simulcast of former sister station WDBO.
+On April 29, SBS officially closed on their purchase of WPYO; around 9 a.m. that day, the station began stunting with a loop of songs featured in their new Spanish-language contemporary hits format, which debuted May 9, at 6 a.m. as "El Zol 95.3", with "El Incomprendido" by Farruko being the first song played.